 Moeller IP will monitor your international TMs in the Brazilian TM Gazette for free.
 Please do not hesitate to contact us at any time with any doubt or questions you may have at firstname.lastname@example.orgRead More

 Filing for an EU Trademark is a wise decision if you want to protect your brand across the European Union.
 It is a valuable tool for ensuring that no one copies your products and hard-earned brand image.
-In this article, you will find out what the requirements are to get an EU Trademark, the scope of protection, the application process, as well as other relevant practical aspects to take into account throughout the process.

 If you need help or advice to register your trademark, our specialized trademark lawyer will be delighted to help you.